luevano/luevano.xyz/src/blog/a/vpn_server_with_openvpn.md

 Like with any other of my entries I based my setup on the [Arch Wiki](https://wiki.archlinux.org/title/OpenVPN), [this install script](https://github.com/Nyr/openvpn-install) and [this profile generator script](https://github.com/graysky2/ovpngen).

 This will be installed and working alongside the other stuff I've wrote about on other posts (see the [server](https://blog.luevano.xyz/tag/@server.html) tag).
 All commands here are executes as root unless specified otherwise.
 Also, this is intended only for IPv4 (it's not that hard to include IPv6, but meh).
+As always, all commands are executed as root unless stated otherwise.

+# Table of contents

+[TOC]

-## Prerequisites
+# Prerequisites

 Pretty simple:

-- Working server with root access, and with Ufw as the firewall.
+- Working server with root access, and with `ufw` as the firewall.
 - Depending on what port you want to run the VPN on, the default `1194`, or as a fallback on `443` (click [here](https://openvpn.net/vpn-server-resources/advanced-option-settings-on-the-command-line/) for more).
-I will do mine on port `1194` but it's just a matter of changing 2 lines of configuration and one Ufw rule.
+I will do mine on port `1194` but it's just a matter of changing 2 lines of configuration and one `ufw` rule.

-## Create PKI from scratch
+# Create PKI from scratch

 PKI stands for *Public Key Infrastructure* and basically it's required for certificates, private keys and more.
 This is supposed to work between two servers and one client: a server in charge of creating, signing and verifying the certificates, a server with the OpenVPN service running and the client making the request.